 In addition, injection molded plastic gears can be produced quickly using a single mold, and usually do not require secondary finishing, making them cost-effective.
 Injection molding also allows designers to develop tricky shapes such as internal gearing, cluster gearing and worms, that are difficult to make economically in metal.

 The inert property of plastic makes such gearing suitable for many water- and/or chemical-based applications, where metal gears would quickly corrode.
 Plastic’s inherent lubricity also makes such parts useful in sensitive applications such as semi-conductor manufacturing, food processing, and pharmaceuticals, where oil and other lubricants could contaminate the final product.

 In some cases, the perceived disadvantages of plastic can in reality be an advantage.
 For instance, the inherent flexibility of plastic results in significant load sharing between gear teeth when running the machine; this is why plastic gearing often perform better than expected.

-Plastic gears are increasingly being used to transmit not just motion but power as well.
+A custom manufactured plastic gear can be used to transmit not just motion but power as well.
 While earlier spur gears were the main kind of plastic gears, today almost all kinds of gearing such as cylindrical worm, helical and ring and pinion gears are being made.
 Get in touch with AmTech International today for your plastic gear manufacturer needs.